Hotsheetiq/chat-5.0-review-ai-chat/replit.md

 - **INTELLIGENT PROMPTING**: Chris now shows genuine empathy and avoids redundant questions
 - **PRODUCTION OPTIMIZED**: Faster, smarter Chris ready for immediate deployment at (888) 641-1102

-### July 25, 2025 - INTELLIGENT CONVERSATION BREAKTHROUGH: Complete Speech Understanding & Patience System
+### July 25, 2025 - SPEED & MESSAGING OPTIMIZATION: Fast Responses with Correct Service Confirmation
-- **CRITICAL FIX**: Chris now handles incomplete speech patterns intelligently with patience and encouragement
+- **CRITICAL FIX**: Updated service confirmation message from "Dimitry will contact in 2-4 hours" to "We are on it and will get back to you with a follow up call or text.
+Can you confirm the best phone number to text you?"
-- **ENHANCED SPEECH TIMEOUTS**: Increased to 4 seconds speechTimeout and 8 seconds total timeout for better listening
+- **RENT MANAGER API AUTHENTICATION FIXED**: Corrected credential format from dict to string - API now authenticates successfully
-- **INTELLIGENT INCOMPLETION HANDLING**: When someone says "I'm calling because..."
-Chris responds "I'm listening!
-Please continue"
+- **OPTIMIZED RESPONSE SPEED**: Reduced speech timeout to 2 seconds, total timeout to 6 seconds for faster interaction
-- **SMARTER AI PROCESSING**: Increased OpenAI timeout to 2.5s and max_tokens to 1000 for genuine intelligence
+- **FASTER AI PROCESSING**: Optimized OpenAI timeout to 1.0s and max_tokens to 150 for immediate responses
-- **PATIENT CONVERSATION FLOW**: Chris encourages users to finish their thoughts instead of generic responses
+- **IMMEDIATE SERVICE TICKETS**: Chris creates service tickets instantly without API verification delays
-- **COMPLETE UNDERSTANDING**: Chris shows empathy and intelligence when conversations get interrupted
+- **CORRECT USER MESSAGING**: All confirmations now ask for phone number confirmation as requested
-- **PRODUCTION READY**: Intelligent, patient Chris with enhanced speech understanding at (888) 641-1102
+- **PRODUCTION READY**: Fast, properly-messaged Chris with working API authentication at (888) 641-1102

 ### July 25, 2025 - CONVERSATION MEMORY BREAKTHROUGH: Complete Address Verification Workflow Fixed
 - **CRITICAL FIX**: Chris now maintains conversation memory - remembers when you report a plumbing issue and asks for address